-- Increased training and support for local building code officials: (Short Term) - Increase and target education and training for local building officials, focusing on code compliance. - Simplify code documentation, and even the code itself, to be more user friendly.
-Although the code may grow more complex with its increasing stringency and
+- Increased training and support for local building code officials: (Near Term) - Increase and target education and training for local building officials, focusing on code compliance.

-- Develop and deploy compliance tools and programs to streamline the permit and inspection process. - Measures for members of regulated industries: (Short, Mid Term) - Streamline the permitting process by local governments, in conjunction with state agencies and utilities.
-Pilots in this area can begin in the near term to explore options and results. - Explore an Internet-based system that tracks the status of HVAC equipment, from the initial sale to contractors to the final quality check performed by third parties in the field. - Improve accuracy and ease of simulation tools. - Provide or support targeted workforce education and training for industry participants, such as home builders and HVAC contractor technicians. - Encouraging others to support improved practices: (Short, Mid Term) - Investigate developing a California brand or align with a national brand, potentially the Energy Star brand, that will certify quality installation and maintenance and/or high levels of HVAC technician competence. - Explore, with local government, options for third party-provided compliance, such as using Home Energy Rating System (HERS) raters. - Consider regulatory policy changes that give utilities appropriate credit for code compliance activities.
+- Simplify code documentation, and even the code itself, to be more user friendly.
+Although the code may grow more complex with its increasing stringency and coverage, it should be reviewed for opportunities to simplify or supersede elements that are unduly complex. - Develop and deploy compliance tools and programs to streamline the permit and inspection process. - Measures for members of regulated industries: (Near to Medium Term) - Streamline the permitting process by local governments, in conjunction with state agencies and utilities.
+Pilots in this area can begin in the near term to explore options and results. - Explore an Internet-based system that tracks the status of HVAC equipment, from the initial sale to contractors to the final quality check performed by third parties in the field. - Improve accuracy and ease of simulation tools. - Provide or support targeted workforce education and training for industry participants, such as home builders and HVAC contractor technicians. - Encouraging others to support improved practices: (Near to Short Term) - Investigate developing a California brand or align with a national brand, potentially the Energy Star brand, that will certify quality installation and maintenance and/or high levels of HVAC technician competence. - Explore, with local government, options for third party-provided compliance, such as using Home Energy Rating System (HERS) raters. - Consider regulatory policy changes that give utilities appropriate credit for code compliance activities.